 Back down on Highway 20, we made a planned second stop at a public access point along the Skagit River, much lower in elevation but not far horizontally from our mountain site.
 Summer fauna was beginning here and we got 11 species mostly from the lush vegetation, 5 of them introduced in contrast to the all-native spider fauna of the higher site.
 Two native crab spiders were even rather interesting records.
 Our total was 28 species from the area, making a respectable total of 30 with some old records from the 1970s.
 For our post-trip meal we tried out Cascade Burgers, a pleasantly retro place in Concrete, and found everything tasty enough.

-21-22 VI 2011, The Okanogan Highlands Mini-Expedition: Last July, Laurel visited the North Cascades Base Camp near Mazama (Okanogan County) with relatives, and got only 6 identifiable species!
+21-22 VI 2011, The Okanogan Highlands Mini-Expedition: (See Laurel's account of this trip here).
+Last July, Laurel visited the North Cascades Base Camp near Mazama (Okanogan County) with relatives, and got only 6 identifiable species!
 This year Laurel, Jerry and I expected to do much better.
 On our way over the North Cascades Highway, we were entertained by a bizarre rainbow-colored cloud in the Marblemount area (see album).
 We arrived at the "base camp," owned by Kim and Steve Bondi, on schedule around 2 pm.
 Laurel stayed near the buildings to work on her pine cone project while Jerry wandered off into the woods and I accompanied Steve and the kids to a birch grove halfway to the Methow River on this lovely 21-acre property.
 The birch litter (sifted with kid help) produced only 4 species but they were good ones, including Hahnia arizonica (1 prior Washington record).
 I did much better while sweeping an adjacent clearing, with 4 crab spider & 2 jumping spider species, 2 dictynids, Pityohyphantes minidoka, Cyclosa conica, a colorful Theridion and even a Poecilochroa.
 Fir foliage added 2 more, and I got another Dictyna on sand bars by the river.
 Meanwhile, Laural industriously beat 173 pine cones getting 5 spider species (2 of which she'd got last year).
 Jerry came back with 11 species from vegetation including one I hadn't got, and a nice Callobius from under bark.
 In 2.5 hours we'd boosted records from the site to 28 species.

 Way, way back in 1981 I'd been in the Methow Valley with a lepidopterist, and as usual got a series of inadequate spider samples during short butterfly stops.
 To supplement a 13-species sample from Finley Canyon (including some real rarities from the shaded talus habitat) we stopped 3 miles north at Jack Creek along highway 20.
 I worked on riparian habitats, Laurel sampled cones, and Jerry was soon over the hills and far away.
 The understory produced little but I got a number of species from roadside verge and fir foliage, including a male of the rare mysmenid, Trogloneta.
 Laurel also got one from cones, plus an unusually large wolf spider that must have found it a tight squeeze between the cone scales.
 Jerry found little on hilltop flora but got 4 excellent records from under stones, though it was hard to track him down when we were ready to leave!
 In 2 early evening hours of the long first day of summer, we boosted this sample to 30 species.